Have some questions about what it’s like to intern for the largest animal rights organization in the world? Well, look no further—we have answers!

 Will I be able to travel?

 One of the many highlights of interning with PETA or the PETA Foundation is the opportunity to travel with campaigners.
 This option depends on the events that are planned during each internship.
 When it’s safe to hit the streets during your internship, you can look forward to participating in events and getting many other opportunities to speak up for animals!

 I really want to get a job at PETA—does interning help me out with that?

-What’s your office culture really like?
+What’s your organizational culture really like?

-Where are PETA’s offices located?
+Where are PETA’s offices that accept internships located?